Media Center

 Events

-Upcoming Media Events of 2022-2023:
+Upcoming Media Events of 2024 - 2025:

-October 2022 - Gearing up for Battle of the Books!
+Fall 2024 - Gearing up for Battle of the Books!

-February/March 2023 (date TBD) - TES Mock Battle of the Books competition
+March/April 2025 (date TBD) - TES Mock Battle of the Books competition

-Our TES Battle of the Books teams will compete locally against one another as a way to prepare for the actual competition in April!
+Our TES Battle of the Books teams will compete locally against one another as a way to prepare for the actual competition in May!
 4th and 5th grade TES Battle of the Books team members will participate in a practice competition amongst our own TES groups.
 The purpose of this event is to help them understand what the actual competition will feel like, as well as provide a chance to think about which books they may want to brush up on over the next month.

 APRIL = SCHOOL LIBRARY MEDIA MONTH